redlibre/iot_platform/dragino/README.md

 with the info provided from devinfo web page

-- Fourth, upload the sketch.ino into dragino by IP using Arduino IDE 1.6.7, `PLEASE SELECT BOARD "Arduino YUN"`
+:four: Upload the sketch.ino into dragino by IP using Arduino IDE 1.6.7, `PLEASE SELECT BOARD "Arduino YUN"`
 - Fifth, go to www.redlibre.cl, then iot platform, then click on "remote control" of the device desired and voila!